HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 Running the deploy script will set the necessary environment variables for the User.
 Users are still able to manually authenticate via the Azure Portal using the following steps

-To interact directly with remote workstations, an Azure account must be connected to the CAS Manager.
+To interact directly with remote workstations, an Azure account must be connected to the Anyware Manager.
 1. Login to the [Azure portal](http://portal.azure.com/)
 2. Click **Azure Active Directory** in the left sidebar and click **App registrations** inside the opened blade.
 3. Create a new application for the deployment by clicking **New registration**.
 If an application exists under **Owned applications**, this information can be reused.